Illnesses and long-term conditions

 Palliative care is provided by health and social care professionals to people of all ages living and dying with any advanced or progressive health condition.
 Palliative care focuses on quality of life for the person, their family and others who are close to them at every stage of their illness journey from diagnosis through death and bereavement.

-Palliative care prevents and relieves suffering through the early identification, correct assessment and holistic management of pain, other symptoms and wider aspects of care, including mental health, social and spiritual problems.
+Palliative care prevents and relieves suffering through the early identification, correct assessment and holistic management of pain, other symptoms and wider aspects of care, including mental health, and social and spiritual problems.

 General palliative care is provided by clinicians and other staff across health and social care for the people they look after with palliative care needs, alongside giving other treatments and care.
 It includes care around death for those who are dying at home, in care homes, or in hospitals.

 Specialist palliative care is provided by specially trained, multi-professional palliative care teams for people living in the community and in care homes, and patients in hospitals and in hospices.
-Specialist palliative care has a particular role in providing support, advice, and education to the rest of the health and care system.
+Specialist palliative care has a particular role in providing support, advice and education to the rest of the health and care system.

 Delegated functions